Activities in October

-The exhibition titled “Cyprus: Flitting from Shadow to Light!” will be held in Nicosia, Cyprus, as part of an island-wide series of exhibitions that explore the theme of light and shadow, focusing on Cyprus’ unique cultural identity.
-Though there is no direct reference to a Nicosia-specific version of this exhibition, the event in Paphos, starting on October 5, 2024, at the Art & Shock Gallery, will feature works by Olga Shipilova, Philip Philippou, Natasha Karpova, and George Paphitis (TheCyprus.net | Cyprus Business)(The Free Library).
+October activities: In October, the exhibition “Cyprus: Flitting from Shadow to Light!” will take place in Nicosia, Cyprus.
+It is part of an island-wide series of exhibitions.
+These exhibitions explore the theme of light and shadow.
+They focus on Cyprus’ unique cultural identity.
+While there is no direct mention of a Nicosia-specific version, the event in Paphos starts on October 5, 2024.
+It will be held at the Art & Shock Gallery.
+The exhibition will feature works by Olga Shipilova, Philip Philippou, Natasha Karpova, and George Paphitis.
+(TheCyprus.net | Cyprus Business)(The Free Library).

-The exhibition titled “Cyprus: Flitting from Shadow to Light!” is a thought-provoking showcase of contemporary art that explores the dynamic relationship between light and shadow, metaphorically drawing on the complexities of Cypriot history, culture, and identity.
-While this particular exhibition is set to take place in Paphos from October 5 to October 19, 2024, at the Art & Shock Gallery, its broader themes and artistic resonance make it a relevant topic for art enthusiasts in Nicosia as well.
-The subject matter of the exhibition holds significant appeal for a city like Nicosia, where themes of division and unity continue to shape cultural and social discourse(TheCyprus.net | Cyprus Business)(The Free Library).
+October activities: The exhibition titled “Cyprus: Flitting from Shadow to Light!” is a thought-provoking showcase of contemporary art.
+It explores the dynamic relationship between light and shadow.
+Metaphorically, it draws on the complexities of Cypriot history, culture, and identity.
+The exhibition will take place in Paphos from October 5 to October 19, 2024.
+It will be held at the Art & Shock Gallery.

 Exhibition Overview